-Our members are a mix of young people including International Citizen Service (ICS) alumni, national youth volunteers, community volunteers, marginalized young people that VSO is supporting through its programmes, and other youth interested in VSO’s work.
+Our members are a mix of young people including International Citizen Service (ICS) alumni, national youth volunteers, community volunteers, marginalised young people that VSO is supporting through its programmes, and other youth interested in VSO’s work.

 Raising awareness about climate change

-Raising awareness about VSO’s work
+Influencing policy makers and raising awareness about VSO’s work

 Sign up to our newsletter to hear more about the impact that young people are making across the globe.